The MoodSphere: Why Voice Crumbs Doesn't Have a Record Button

 Try the Sphere

-If you've bounced off journaling before, give the MoodSphere a shot.
-It takes about 10 seconds to capture a thought.
-No writing, no typing, no organizing.
+If "I'm not a journal person" is a sentence you've said before, consider that you might just not be a writing person.
+The MoodSphere takes about 10 seconds to capture a thought.
+No composing, no typing, no organizing.